Priberam/TurboParserDocker/README.md

-# Dockerfile for TurboParser using TurboTextAnalysis
+# Dockerfile for TurboParser via TurboTextAnalysis

 ## Create the docker
 ```